Skip to main content

 Leadership, partnership, advocacy country support & accountability Leadership, partnership, advocacy country support & accountability

-84 countries reinforced the meaningful participation between people living with HIV, key and other priority populations and government institutions
+84 countries where the Joint Programme reinforced the meaningful engagement between people living with HIV, key and other priority populations and government institutions

 Leverage the power of partnerships with communities, governments, and other key stakeholders, including close complementarity/ synergies with Global Fund & PEPFAR